Updated: Jul 7

 Use of a car for business while at the business destination.

-Transportation between airports and hotel, and between hotel to business destinations (including tips.)
+Transportation between airports and hotels, and between hotel to business destinations (including tips.)

 Meals, lodging, laundry.

-Along with other ordinary and necessary expenses related to the business travel.
+Along with other ordinary and necessary expenses related to business travel.

 Key word being “tax home.”